xwq610728213/SuccinctEdge/README.md

     cmake ./

 CMake version 3.14 is required.
 [Succinct Data Structure Library(sdsl)](https://github.com/simongog/sdsl-lite), which is required for compilation, already exists in `lib` and `ìnclude`, if there is a problem, please install manually.
-This configuration has already been tested with MacOS. <br>
+This configuration has already been tested with Raspbian and MacOS. <br>

     make